What to Bring & Not Bring to the GMAT

 Accessing or using cell phones, smart phones, electronic devices, computers, communication devices, music players

-• ban from testing for up to three years
+• Ban from testing for up to five years

 Accessing study guides

-• ban from testing for up to three years
+• Ban from testing for up to five years

 Storing items improperly

-• ban from testing for up to three years
+• Ban from testing for up to five years

 Any other unauthorized item

-• ban from testing for up to three years
+• Ban from testing for up to five years

 GMAT Test Day: Takeaway

-As you can see, it's essential to keep abreast of GMAC's rules and regulations surrounding what you can and can't take with you when you sit for the GMAT.
-In fact, this information is so crucial it can disqualify you from taking the test should you now follow their guidelines and restrictions carefully.
-Make a list of what you know you will need and keep it handy as exam day rolls around.
+As you can see, it's essential to be aware of GMAC's rules and regulations about what you can and can't take with you when you sit for the GMAT.
+In fact, this information is so crucial it can disqualify you from taking the test if you don't carefully follow the guidelines and restrictions.
+Make a list of what you know you will need and keep it handy as exam day gets near.

-And speaking of exam day, why don't we close out with some last-minute tips for when you wake up and the GMAT is just hours away from you?
+We'll close with some last-minute tips for when you wake up on exam day and the GMAT is just hours away.

 • Eat breakfast.
-Okay, okay, they say it's the most important meal—but breakfast is particularly critical when faced with a test like the GMAT.
-Healthy, energetic, protein-rich food will get your brain and body working, fueling you with energy.
+Okay, okay, they always say it's the most important meal—but breakfast is particularly critical when taking a test like the GMAT.
+Healthy, protein-rich food will get your brain and body working, fueling you with energy.

 Fill out Info Request